 Apply it on your scalp generously.
 A good lather also functions as a buffer against blade friction, allowing the razor to slide easily while shaving.
 Coat your stubble thoroughly with it to help the hair stand up, allowing for a closer shave.

 Here’s a tip from us: use warm lather, always.
-For that, you will need a scuttle.
-It will allow you to keep your lather warm for a more extended period and give you an easier time when getting more lather from your soap.
+For that, you will need a scuttle, which will allow you to keep your lather warm for extended periods.
+This gives you an easier time when getting more lather from your soap.

 There’s a reason why we recommend straight and safety razors when shaving the head.
-Its sharp and single blades offer maximum contact with the skin.
-You only need a single pass to get it right the first time.
+Straight and safety razor blades are incredibly sharp, offering maximum contact with the skin, and you only need a single pass to get it right the first time.

-Shaving experts recommend using the straight razor at a 30-degree angle.
-Any lower, it will tear the stubble; any higher, it will cut the skin.
+Shaving experts recommend using a straight razor at a 30-degree angle.8 Any lower will tear the stubble; any higher will cut the skin.

 If you are too on edge to use a straight razor because you do not have any experience shaving your head, you can also opt for a safety razor.
 It gives you the same close shave but with more familiarity as it resembles a bit of the modern favorite cartridge razors.

 To shave your head with a safety razor, use small downward strokes and pull the skin in the opposite direction.
+Make sure to use light pressure to avoid accidentally cutting yourself.
 You can watch Nate Matthews’ technique using his favorite Parker Variant safety razor below:

 For the best results, we recommend using a closed-comb safety razor.
-The safety bar above the edge and the tight ridges accounts for minimal blade exposure, therefore lessening the chances of bloody accidents.
+The safety bar above the edge and the tight ridges account for minimal blade exposure, therefore lessening the chances of bloody accidents.

-Whether you choose to shave with a straight razor or a safety razor, always shave along the grain.
-It makes shaving easier as the stubble will offer the least resistance to the blade.
+Whether you shave with a straight or a safety razor, always shave along the grain or follow the hair growth direction.
+This technique makes shaving easier as the stubble offers the blade the least resistance.